molivier1988/company-home-page-flexbox/README.md

 and grew.
 I haven't used flex-shrink / flex-grow and need to revisit these to understand how they could be used in this example.

-This has largely worked but I couldn't get the menu items to wrap correctly so ended up using a media query to show an hamburger menu image.
+The layout has largely worked but I couldn't get the menu items to wrap correctly so ended up using a media query to show an hamburger menu image.
 I will need to revisit and see how I can improve here.
 Also will need to look into creating a proper hamburger menu but this appears to use javaScript and I'm not at that